Magnus Stenbock: Regimental commander (1695–1700)

 During his military service, Stenbock suffered from growing economic problems.
-He was forced to support the daily needs of his family in Frankfurt by sending money exchanges.
-Stenbock visited Kassel, where he was invited to a princely masquerade ball and received several gifts from Landgrave Charles I and his son, Prince Frederick.
+He was forced to support the needs of his family in Frankfurt by sending money exchanges.
+Stenbock visited Kassel, where he was invited to a princely masquerade ball and received gifts from Landgrave Charles I and his son, Prince Frederick.
 The Landgrave offered Stenbock a commission as equerry and colonel for a Hessian infantry regiment, but Stenbock rejected the Landgrave's offer for fear of his position with Charles XI.
 In January 1697 Stenbock courted Elector Frederick III at his court in Berlin to collect an old debt sent by his father to Brandenburg-Prussia in 1655.
 After Stenbock's audience with the Elector half of the debt was repaid, and Stenbock received the remaining 6,000 riksdaler as a deposit for a later time.
 He sent most of his compensation to Berlin as a money exchange to his wife.
 He then returned to Stade to prepare for the family's arrival, but due to sickness and economic problems, the family was forced to remain in Frankfurt.

-Charles XI died in April 1697 after a long illness (pancreatic cancer) and was succeeded on the Swedish throne by his son, Charles XII.
+Charles XI died in April 1697 and was succeeded on the Swedish throne by his son, Charles XII.
 At the end of May 1697, the young king appointed Stenbock to succeed Jakob von Kemphen as regimental colonel and commandant in Wismar.
 After redeeming a wage claim of 3,000 riksdaler at the imperial court in Vienna, Stenbock could pay his family's debts to creditors in Frankfurt and in August the family moved into the commandant's residence in Wismar.
 As commandant, Stenbock was responsible for the repair of Wismar's defenses.
 His regiment in the city consisted of about 1,000 German infantry recruits.
-Stenbock also spent time writing a war manual called Den svenska knekteskolan (The Swedish Soldier's School), which described different infantry tactics, march techniques, the use of military barriers, and basic fortification.
-He never completed his writing for publication.
+Stenbock also spent time writing a war manual called Den svenska knekteskolan (The Swedish Soldier's School), which described different infantry tactics, march techniques, the use of military barriers, and basic fortification; he never published it.
 On 2 January 1699 Stenbock was appointed colonel of the Kalmar Regiment.
 A few weeks later, Stenbock and his family moved to the colonel's residence of Kronobäck in Småland.
 On 16 February 1700, Stenbock was appointed colonel of the Dalarna Regiment by the King.
 This was made possible thanks to Count Carl Piper, after his wife Christina Piper's recommendation, when Magdalena Stenbock gave Christina a pair of precious earrings.
-Before Stenbock was able to move into his new colonel's residence in Näs Kungsgård, close to the Dalälven, his regiment received orders to mobilize and march south to Scania, in conjunction with the start of the Great Northern War.
+Before Stenbock was able to move into his new colonel's residence in Näs Kungsgård, close to the Dalälven, his regiment received orders to mobilize and march south to Scania, at the start of the Great Northern War.